js8developer/FirestoreRepository/README.md

 1. In Xcode, open your project.
 2. Go to "File" > "Swift Packages" > "Add Package Dependency..."
-3. Enter the URL of this repository: `https://github.com/js8developer/FirestoreService`
+3. Enter the URL of this firestoreService: `https://github.com/js8developer/FirestoreService`
 4. Select the package from the search results.
 5. Choose the version or branch you want to use.
 6. Add the package to your desired target.